-Water Hardness by Region
+Water Hardness by UK Region

-South East, Central, East Anglia, East Yorkshire: hard to very hard
+South East, Central, East Anglia, East Yorkshire: HARD to very HARD

-South West: soft
+South West: SOFT

-North-East, North West, Lakes: soft to slightly hard
+North-East, North West, Lakes: SOFT to slightly HARD

 Distilled Water (Pure Water, De-Ionised Water)

-However, most steam iron manufacturers now recommend not using only distilled water as it can cause the iron to spit and leak, but instead use a 50/50 mix with normal tap water.
+However, most steam iron manufacturers now recommend not using distilled water by itself as it can cause the iron to spit and leak - instead use a 50/50 mix with normal tap water.

 Home Water Softeners

 If you have a water softener in your house then you should not use this water alone - although limescale is reduced, other materials are added which could eventually clog your iron and cause spitting and brown stains.

-Bottled and other Water
+Bottled and Other Water

 Best Steam Irons for Hard Water

 This often involves a permanent cartridge system which keeps the calcium deposits in the water tank - you just need to rinse it out periodically.